egeundenis/TiktokRedditStoriesVideoMaker/README.md

 On Linux: sudo apt install ffmpeg
 On macOS: brew install ffmpeg
 On Windows: winget install ffmpeg

 How to Use:

 Clone the repository: git clone https://github.com/egeundenis/TiktokRedditStoriesVideoMaker.git cd TiktokRedditStoriesVideoMaker

-Alternatively, download the trsvm.py file and place it in a directory.
+Alternatively, download python files and place it in a directory.

-Install dependencies: pip install tkinterdnd2 whisper gTTS torch
+Install dependencies: pip install tkinterdnd2 whisper gTTS torch (Also install ffmpeg)

-Run the app: python trsvm.py
+Run the app: python main.py

 Use the GUI: